bbenchoff/bbenchoff.github.io/pages/MacSSL.md

 void print(const char* s);
 ```

 Those are two functions, both of them return nothing, but one of them takes an int, and the other a string. _They're both named the same thing_.
 This works if you have method overloading, like is found in C99.
 C89/90 doesn't have it, and it's a bitch and a half to port C89 code to C99 because of this.
 This also shows up in variadic macros, which I believe is a portmanteau of _variable argument_.
-It's something like this
+It's something like this:

 ```c
 #define superprint(...) fprintf(stderr, __VA_ARGS__);